improving-minnesota/angular-training/labs/lab-08-directives.md

 - We need to set up the expectation for the API call for the page of employees for when the controller initializes.
 - Look for the `TODO` near line #79 and replace it with:
+  - An expectation for a `GET` to the `/users` url with the query parameters from our `query` object for page 1.
+  - Flush the mock backend.

 ```javascript
 $httpBackend.expect('GET', '/users?page=1&sort=%7B%22username%22:1%7D');